 “Eat today and pay in eight days”.

 “Eat today and pay in eight days” (“Mangiate oggi e pagate fra otto giorni”): this is exactly what, in the movie ‘The Gold of Naples’, Donna Sofia and her husband Rosario never stop to repeat to lure new customers.
-It’s important to remember that in this city a lot of people were (and still are) quite poor, especially in the Old Town: considering this, selling food on credit could be considered a winning ‘marketing strategy’.

 The right beverage.